rust-lang/rfcs/text/0000-let-else.md

 The `match` alternative in particular is fairly prevalent in rust code on projects which have many possible error conditions.

-The Try operator allows for an `ok_or` alternative to be used where the types are only `Option` and `Result`, which is considered to be idomatic rust.
+The Try operator allows for an `ok_or` alternative to be used where the types are only `Option` and `Result`, which is considered to be idiomatic rust.

-// TODO link to examples, provide internal stistics, gather statistics from the rust compiler itself, etc.
+// TODO link to examples, provide internal statistics, gather statistics from the rust compiler itself, etc.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions